 Welcome to Somatics: A trauma-sensitive approach to movement

-We had been practicing gentle, somatic movements with Tias, and something, somehow had shifted.
-I felt wobbly, that sort of discombobulated feeling like when you've received some bad news.
-But this was nervous system stuff - something at the centre of my experience.
-Something that demanded I pause and take note.
-There was nothing specific, no memory, no rage, but a sort of indistinct, mellow unsettling.
+We had been practicing gentle, somatic movements all afternoon, and something, somehow had shifted.
+I felt wobbly, that sort of discombobulated feeling like when you've received some bad news and your brain has not figured out what it means yet.
+But this was nervous system stuff - something had shifted at the centre of my experience.
+Something that demanded I pause and process.
+There was nothing specific, no memory, no rage, but a sort of indistinct, unsettling.
 Something lurking & making itself quietly known.

 I was not alone, another woman looked similarly disorientated, and we quietly acknowledged our shared condition while drinking tea and being gentle with ourselves & each other.